NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 centos-32-5: Older Ubuntu Linux, 32 bit
 byss:        The machine storing the obtained builds

-The main script is start.sh.
+The main script is auto_build/launch_master.sh.
 It gets started on pfe25.
 That script initiates the jobs on the other machines (and itself).

 On pfe25 and on amos, builds are launched, and then tested on the same machine.
 The process on zula launches builds on zula, centos-64-5